Amber-MD/cpptraj/README.md

 CPPTRAJ
 =======

-CPPTRAJ is a program designed to load and analyze molecular dynamics trajectories and relevant data sets derived from their analysis.
+CPPTRAJ is a program designed to process and analyze molecular dynamics trajectories and relevant data sets derived from their analysis.
 It is a C++ rewrite of the PTRAJ trajectory analysis code from Amber.